-In 2019, 19% of Nanaimo households were considered low-income, based on city data; this is an increase from 17% in 2016 as seen in census data, which provided further insight into more specific sub-populations; for example, 23% were children aged 0-17.
+In 2015, 17% of Nanaimo households were low-income; of these, 23% were children aged 0-17.
 Residents in Nanaimo have higher levels of economic dependency and situational vulnerability, according to the Canadian Index of Multiple Deprivation.
 People with lower income may face compounded poverty in the future as they are less able to contribute to savings and retirement pensions - an important consideration for city planning in the years and decades to come.